 Edinburgh school libraries have put together a short video for pupils interested in campaigning and activism about issues important to them.
 It includes questions which students across the city submitted to their school librarian for Young Friends of the Earth Scotland.

 You can find out more about the project by reading the Edinburgh Libraries blog.

-Education Scotland has produced an online resource to support learning and teaching about climate change within Curriculum for Excellence.
+Education Scotland has a bank of online resources to support learning and teaching about climate change within Curriculum for Excellence.